VonHeikemen/devlog/content/tools/build-your-first-lua-config-for-neovim.md

 ## Keybindings

 Because Neovim clearly doesn't have enough, we need to create more.
 To do it we need to learn about `vim.keymap.set`.
-Here is basic usage example.
+Here is a basic usage example.

 ```lua
 vim.keymap.set('n', '<space>w', '<cmd>write<cr>', {desc = 'Save'})
 ```

-After executing this the sequence `Space` + `w` will call the `write` command.
+After executing this, the sequence `Space` + `w` will call the `write` command.
 Basically, we can save changes made to a file with `Space` + `w`.

 Now let me explain `vim.keymap.set` parameters.